Testing for asbestos before working on your property

 There are several different types of asbestos and, although their use has been in decline since the 1970s, it is still found in many buildings.
 Blue asbestos or crocidolite was voluntarily banned in 1970 and blue and brown (amosite) asbestos were legally banned in 1985.
 White asbestos or chrysotile was banned in 1999.

-Use of all types of asbestos and most second-hand asbestos containing materials (ACMs) were banned by 2000.
+Use of all types of asbestos was banned by 2000.
 Properties built before 2000 and older plant and equipment could still contain asbestos.
 Much of it will be hidden in the structure of your building and won’t be immediately obvious.
 You probably won’t see it mentioned in your building’s plans.
+Take a look at some of our photographs collected from various properties around Bristol.
+Do you have this in your home?

 If you are having downlights installed in your kitchen, for example, and your contractor is unsure of the material in your ceiling an asbestos test will give them the information they need to obtain advice about how to proceed.
 For a commercial property an asbestos survey and testing will be important for your building’s management plan.